TheMercury1229/Froncort-AI-assignment/README.md

    To get your Gemini API key:
    - Visit [Google AI Studio](https://makersuite.google.com/app/apikey)
    - Create a new API key
-   - Copy and paste it into your `.env.local` file
+   - Copy and paste it into your `.env` file

 4. **Run the development server**
    ```bash